 Proposers are required to detail the tasks to be undertaken.
 The detailed tasks must be clearly linked to the selected services above.
 Whenever possible detail the frequency and timeline for the tasks identified.
-The methodology must demonstrate how it will accomplish the overall goal of increasing the ability of low-income adults to achieve and maintain self-sufficiency and safety to the greatest degree possible.
+The methodology must demonstrate how it will accomplish the overall goals of the program.